List of terms used for Germans: Mof (pejorative)

 In Dutch the most common term for the German people, after the regular/official "Duitse", is mof.
 It is regarded as a pejorative term, used exclusively for Germans and reflecting Dutch resentment of the German occupation of the Netherlands during the Second World War and the respective German actions.

 In the late 16th century the area just beyond the current northeast border between the Netherlands and Germany now known as East Frisia and Emsland, as well as the people that lived there, used to be referred to as Muffe.
 Some time later it evolved into an informal designation, still not a pejorative, of someone from Germany in general; however the term seemed to have died out around 1900.
 Then it was revived to a far greater use and with negative connotations ever since Germany invaded the Netherlands in 1940.

-A popular humorous (but false) etymology of the word mof by the Dutch is that it is a German abbreviation meaning Menschen ohne Freunde ("people without friends").
+A humorous (but false) etymology of the word mof by the Dutch is that it is a German abbreviation meaning Menschen ohne Freunde ("people without friends").

 Germany was known as Mofrika, an amalgamation of mof and Afrika, during WW2.